 - This single-bin process mirrors recycling programs in the DC region, and makes AU's recycling program more efficient.

 - Landfill and Compost are separate bins, and trash and compostable materials should be sorted into those containers, respectively.

-- Compost has been up and running across campus since 2017.
+- AU's compost program has been up and running across campus since 2017.
 Bags that are too contaminated may be diverted to landfill, so we need the entire campus community to commit to properly sorting waste.

 - Food waste created while preparing food at the Terrace Dining Room (TDR) and coffee grounds from the Davenport Coffee Lounge and the Bridge Cafe are composted, along with organic waste in the orange bins across campus.

-- All compost is sent to the Price George's County composting facility in Maryland.
+- All compost is sent to the Prince George's County industrial composting facility in Upper Marlboro, Maryland.

 - Certain items are collected in special bins across campus and should not be placed in the landfill, recycling, or compost bins.

 Batteries: Battery recycling tubes are located in central areas in most buildings on campus.
 Look for tall clear tubes near entrances and exits.